cheprasov/ts-cv/README.md

 - Agile, Scrum

 ## My requirements
-Now, I work in London under Tier 2 general Visa, and I require a sponsorship for a new job.
+Now, I work in London under Tier 2 general Visa, and I require a sponsorship for a new permanent role.

 ## Experience